agusalex/python-flask-rest-api/README.md

 This is a Flask web application that is containerized using Docker.
 Using SQLAlchemy it can run either on PostgreSQL or Sqlite database.

 ## Features
+- GitHub CI for building running tests on the code
 - Docker and docker-compose
 - SQLAlchemy ORM
 - **v1/factories** and **v1/sprocket** endpoints